-Dustin Johnson’s Masters reign brief, but illuminating
+Dustin Johnson’s Masters Reign Brief, but Illuminating

 The Masters has a habit of peeling its champions and laying them bare.
 Look, Dustin Johnson has a pulse, too.
 He is aware, even keenly so.

-Johnson may not have any interest in playing in the coming Olympics – he’s said as much – but, in his worldview, what’s that compared with the Masters?
-We’ve all seen how much that means to him.
+Johnson may not have any interest in playing in the upcoming Olympics -- he's said as much -- but, in his worldview, what's that compared to the Masters?
+We've all seen how much that means to him.

-Upon his return this week, Johnson will put at risk the briefest reign in Masters history.
-Other champions have had a full year to enjoy their spoils as defenders of the green jacket, a year to show off that mantle to friends and family and even the girl behind the glass at the Dunkin’ Donuts drive-thru.
+Upon his return next week, Johnson will put at risk the briefest reign in Masters history.
+Other champions have had a full year to enjoy their spoils as defenders of the green jacket, a year to show off that mantle to friends and family and even the girl behind the glass at the Krispy Kreme drive-thru.

-And yet now, the man who cobbled together one of the more perfect weeks of golf at Augusta National – certainly the best four rounds ever played there by anyone who has teed it up there in November – has had the least time to savor it.
+And yet now, the man who cobbled together one of the most perfect weeks of golf at Augusta National -- certainly the best four rounds ever played there by anyone who has teed it up there in November -- has had the least time to savor it.

 "No, I do not feel short-changed," Johnson said.